 Recognition of mental disorders

-In the coming years, Sjacko’s research team will focus on the recognition of psychological disorders, such as PTSD, in people with dementia.
+In the coming years, Sjacko’s research team will mainly focus on the recognition of psychological disorders – which are especially difficult to recognize in people with dementia, such as PTSD.
 They will explore questions such as: How do traumatic life events affect the behaviour of people with dementia?
 Which treatments help with PTSD?
 What dilemmas are faced by the healthcare sector?
 Ultimately, Sjacko aims to improve care for elderly people and dementia sufferers who have mental health issues.
 This is so that they, too, can receive care based on proven treatment recommendations.

 Advisory committee